henrikhelmers/snippets/README.md

-# snippets
+# Snippets
-Code snippets and tips
+Code snippets and tips.
+Probably only useful to me. 😄